rsheehan/K2/README.md

 Bullet character names are: `diamond`, `cross`, `openapple`, `closedapple`, `checkmark`, `ellipsis`, `hyphen` and `arrow`.

+`#BUILD:` is the build command and has two possible values: `all` and `point`.
+If `all` is chosen all following slides until the next `#BUILD` command will each be presented by showing all of their points without further user interaction.
+If `point` is chosen then K2 will pause before each point in the slide.
+The user must press the **spacebar** to show the next point.
+If there are no more points in the slide the **spacebar** will progress to the next slide.
+So **spacebar** works differently from the right arrow key, which always moves directly to the next slide.

 Formatting in the Content area
 ------------------------------
 The content area can have additional formatting which applies to runs of text.